 Prompts, the third factor, are cues that trigger the behavior.
 They can be external, like notifications, or internal, like feelings or thoughts.
 In the realm of user engagement, effective prompts are crucial.
 For instance, timely notifications can prompt users to check updates on an app, while personalized messages can evoke feelings of being valued and understood, motivating users to engage more deeply.

 The brilliance of the Fogg Behavior Model lies in its simplicity and practicality.
-Design teams can apply it to any aspect of user experience design, from the initial design phase to ongoing optimization.
+Designers can apply it to any aspect of user experience design, from the initial design phase to ongoing optimization.

 However, it is important to note that all three factors - Motivation, Ability, and Prompts - must coincide for a behavior to occur.
 If any one element is missing, the desired behavior will not take place.